yawaramin/stubbex/README.md

 These three details uniquely identify any request _to a given endpoint._
 Stubbex uses this hash to look up the correct response for any request, and if it doesn't have it, it will fetch it and save it for next time.

+This 'request-addressable' file name allows Stubbex to pick the correct response stub for any call without having to open and parse the stub file itself.
+It effectively uses the filesystem as an index data structure.

 You might be screaming at me, 'Why MD5?!
 Why not SHA-1/256/etc.?'
 The thing is, it just doesn't matter that much.
 This is not a security issue